kael1706/my-library/0x00-git/README.md

 - And if you don't want to keep them (and return to the state of the previous commit, in practice, destroy the last commit completely as if it never existed):
 `git reset --hard HEAD~1`

+### How can I undo all local changes and commits?
+you can bring the latest version of the server and point to your main local copy in this way:
+`git fetch origin; git reset --hard origin/master`

 ## Authors

  - [Kael1706](https://github.com/kael1706) Carlos Daniel Cortez

 ## License
 [MIT](https://github.com/kael1706/my-library/blob/master/LICENSE "LICENSE")